KöR vs. Zoom! Teeth Whitening

 The world of teeth whitening is vast and, if you’re new to it, a little scary.
 We don’t blame you if you’ve felt overwhelmed in the past while researching whitening choices.
 Tons of people want to whiten their teeth which means the market has created a huge supply of options — some being better than others.
 Everyone wants a brighter, whiter smile with a reasonable price tag but wading through the pool of hundreds of whitening applicants is tiresome.
 This is why we’ve put together a surprisingly small list of good, reputable whitening options: Zoom! and KöR.

-Here at Stanley Dentistry in Cary, NC, our dentists primarily use Zoom! and KöR whitening because unlike at-home or non-professional treatments, these two actually present real, long-lasting results.
+At Stanley Dentistry, our dentists primarily use Zoom! and KöR whitening because unlike at-home or non-professional treatments, these two actually present real, long-lasting results.
 Now that we’ve narrowed it down to two options, choosing which one is right for you is a lot easier.
 Still, Zoom! and KöR each have their own list of pros and cons that you should consider before scheduling a whitening appointment.

 Zoom!
 Whitening for Easy Results